1. Accueil

 Course content

-Introduction to the physics of nuclear reactors, transport equation, elements of Monte Carlo simulation applied to transport problems, diffusion approximation, multigroup model, criticality, diffusion and neutron slowing down, resonance integrals, reactivity control, elements of reactor kinetics.
+Introduction to the physics of nuclear reactors, transport equation, overview of solution methods (discretization methodes, elements of Monte Carlo simulation), diffusion approximation, multigroup model, criticality, point kinetics, diffusion and neutron slowing down, Doppler effect, resonance integrals, reactivity control.

 Objectives (and/or specific learning outcomes)